Take the French Placement Exam.

 - Promote language diversity throughout the world.

-- French is an official working language of the UN, NATO, UNESCO, the International Olympic Committee, the European Union, the International Red Cross and much more!
+- French is an official working language of the UN, NATO, UNESCO, the International Olympic Committee, the European Union, the International Red Cross, international courts and much more!